IMIS

 • University of Aarhus; Department of Bioscience (BIOS), meer, partner

-• Nord University; Faculty of Bioscience and Aquaculture, meer, partner
+• Nord University; Faculty of Biosciences and Aquaculture, meer, partner

 • National University of Ireland Galway; Ryan Institute (NUIG-RI), meer, partner